A Personal Finance Guide

 Unfortunately, checking accounts generally don’t pay high interest rates since they are mainly used for frequent transactions such as paying rent, buying groceries, withdrawing cash, etc. Funds can be paid out from a checking account via various methods, including check, debit card, wire transfer, or other third party methods such as Paypal.
 Also, nowadays many employers will pay their workers electronically via direct deposit instead of by check, which can be very convenient.

 The downside is that most banks will charge fees depending on the type of checking account.
 For example, many banks require that you maintain a minimum daily balance or else they will charge you a fee at the end of the month.
-As such, it’s best to shop around and see which banks offers the lowest fees.
+As such, it’s best to shop around and see which banks offer the lowest fees.

 Savings accounts are similar to checking accounts in that they allow you to deposit your money in a bank for safekeeping.
 Also, just like checking accounts, they are insured by the FDIC for up to $250,000.
 In return for depositing your money, the bank will pay you interest on your deposit, which is almost always higher than the checking account interest rate.
 As such, it makes sense for you to shop around for competitive interest rates.